ctromg/DML/README.md

 # DML
-reimplementing the DML methods for image classification task on CIFAR-10
+Reimplementing the DML methods for image classification task on CIFAR-10 The two network structures chosen are ResNet34 and MobileNet